 - This training series will build capacity to address the whole survivor from an emotional, mental and therapeutic focus from a spiritual aspect of healing in enhancing response to sexual assault and providing services to underserved communities.

-MSCASA Faith based training is tailored to help faith based organizations and religious institutions on how to support survivors of sexual violence within their congregation and engage in prevention.
-Traditionally people have turned to their pastor or faith leader for guidance and counsel on many issues in their lives.
-People seek support from their faith because it can be a powerful force for healing
+- MSCASA Faith based training is tailored to help faith based and religious organizations support survivors of sexual violence within their congregation and community to engage in prevention.

-- Fear of creating family turmoil, especially if the perpetrator is a member of the family;
+- Fear of creating family turmoil, especially if the perpetrator is a family member

-- Guilt and the belief that it was their fault
+- Guilt, shame and the belief that it was their fault

 - Advocacy and Mobilization of Religious Institutions

 - Dismantling the Misconceptions of Sexual Violence

 - Navigating Philosophical Differences and Engaging Dialogue Within Faith Communities

 - Understanding and Respecting Religious and Cultural Influences